This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-One of the most fun things to do in NYC with kids.
+One of the most fun family-friendly attractions in NYC.
 And unique for us as Australians – we couldn’t get our kids off the ice.

 Caroline and I first went ice skating in NYC back in 2004 on Christmas Day in Central Park, which was magical, and we were excited for our kids to experience it too.

-There are three options for ice skating; Bryant Park, the Wollman Rink in Central Park, and of course Rockefeller Plaza.
+There are four options for ice skating; Bryant Park, the Wollman Rink in Central Park, Chelsea Piers and of course Rockefeller Plaza at the Rockefeller Center.